-We estimate that the net proceeds to us from this offering will be approximately

-\$ million, assuming an initial public offering price of \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering together with cash and cash equivalents on hand to further the development of our therapeutic product candidates under collaboration agreements (crenezumab, ACI-35 and anti-tau antibodies), advance our other clinical and pre-clinical programs, and for research and development of other indications and initiatives that are complementary to our existing and planned research activities.
+We estimate that the net proceeds to us from this offering will be approximately \$\text{ million, assuming an initial public offering price of \$\text{ per common share,}\$ which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering together with cash and cash equivalents on hand (including the net proceeds from the Series E Private Placement) to further the development of our therapeutic product candidates under collaboration agreements (crenezumab, ACI-35 and anti-tau antibodies), advance our other clinical and pre-clinical programs, and for research and development of other indications and initiatives that are complementary to our existing and planned research activities.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.